Statement of Investment Principles for the Warner Howard Limited Pension and Life Assurance Plan

 2.3.
 Risks

 The Trustees are aware of and pay close attention to a range of risks inherent in investing the assets of the Plan.
-The Trustees believe that the current investment strategy is appropriate given the Plan’s liability profile, and objective of buy-out.
+The Trustees believe that the current investment strategy is appropriate given the Plan’s aim to fund the residual expenses, benefits and GMP equalisation, alongside the bulk annuity contract with Aviva.
 The Trustees’ policy on risk management is as follows:

-• That the fund manager appointed may underperform its
+· That the investment managers appointed may underperform its benchmarks.

-• That the Trustees are forced to sell assets at depressed prices to meet benefit
+· That the Trustees are forced to sell assets at depressed prices to meet ongoing expenses.

-• That assets are lost through the failure of procedures for
+· That assets are lost through the failure of procedures for safekeeping.

 3. The Trustees’ Policies